Panigale V4 Vs Panigale 1299

 At end of life or the 1198 cc 1098R, the 4-cylinder 1000 cc WSBK factory Superbikes were making more than 220 hp despite many tuning regulations hampering their actual potential.

-As the 1098 started to become a little long in the tooth and with competitor fours becoming ever more capable and competitive.
+As the Ducati1098 started to become a little long in the tooth and with competitor fours becoming ever more capable and competitive.

-On paper this new Ducati appeared to be a winner even without turning a wheel.
-The stock bike alone made a claimed 195 hp at the crank weighed in at 166 kg dry.
+On paper, this new Ducati appeared to be a winner even without turning a wheel.
+The stock bike alone made a claimed 195 hp at the crank and weighed in at 166 kg dry.

-This is a stark departure form 14 world championships achieved by Ducati during a 21 year period prior to 2011.
+This is a stark departure from the 14 world championships achieved by Ducati during a twenty-one-year period prior to 2011.